rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

-The mutation name is given by GitHub's API: `addStar`.
-You are required to pass it the `starrableId` as `input` to identify the repository.
-Otherwise, the GitHub server wouldn't be able to know the repository that you want to star with the mutation.
+The mutation's name is given by GitHub's API: `addStar`.
+You are required to pass it the `starrableId` as `input` to identify the repository; otherwise, the GitHub server won't know which repository to star with the mutation.
 In addition, the mutation is a named mutation: `AddStar`.
 It's up to you to give it any name.
 Last but not least, you can define the return values of the mutation by using objects and fields again.
 It's identical to a query.
-Finally, the variables tab can provide the variable for the mutation which you have retrieved with your last query:
+Finally, the variables tab provides the variable for the mutation you retrieved with the last query:

 {{< highlight javascript >}}
 {